Consensys-Network-State/ds3/packages/config/README.md

 # @ds3/config

+> 🚧 **Note**: This package is under active development.
+While we're working hard to make it production-ready, please be aware that APIs and features may change.
+We welcome your feedback and contributions as we continue to improve!

 🔧 **Unified configuration layer for the DS3 ecosystem**

 Build consistent, type-safe applications across web and React Native with a single configuration layer that handles framework integration, theming, and build tooling.